kramse/kramse-labs/README.md

 # Extras

-Hello world
+This repository uses Git, and knowing how to use Git is very useful.

-if you dont know Git then go to the github.com example: https://guides.github.com/activities/hello-world/
+If you dont know Git then go to the github.com example Hello world: https://guides.github.com/activities/hello-world/

 There are other resources for setting up your own exploit pentesting labs, for example Prepare your Metasploit Lab Environment https://www.offensive-security.com/metasploit-unleashed/requirements/ from the makers of Kali Linux